-Carlyle’s Catering, J.D.’s Bar-B-Que and Time to Dine continue to be readily available for your catering and event needs.
-All requests for catering services must be made through one of these three contracted companies.
+Requests for catering services must be made through KSU Hospitality Services or one of the three contracted companies.
 Please follow the steps outlined below to plan your event.

 - If utilizing state funds, complete the Food Approval Form.
 If Foundation funds are the source of payment, proceed to the next step.
 Please indicate your funding method to the caterer.